bahaidev/textbrowser/README.md

     of available content (allow customization of size of chunking in preferences as well as on the fly)

+1. Add URL params which can include/disable modules to simplify screen
     1. Hide advanced formatting options (make savable in preferences)

 1. Support optional tfoot to repeat header info on bottom?